-Course Descriptions | Spring 2023
+MA in Literature MA in Composition and Literature Course Descriptions | Spring 2023

-\\\You can take any course number a second time as long as the topic of the course is different.
-No course number can be taken more than a total of four times.\\\ ENGL 676 Critical Approaches to Literature and Composition Devotion, Idolatry, and Art W 6:30 - 9:00 pm Dr. Michael T. Williamson What do we discover when we read and respond to literature?
+You can take any course number a second time as long as the topic of the course is different.
+No course number can be taken more than a total of three times.

+ENGL 676 Critical Approaches to Literature and Composition Devotion, Idolatry, and Art W 6:30 - 9:00 pm Dr. Michael T. Williamson

+What do we discover when we read and respond to literature?
 How do theories of composition - including theories of literary style, theories of composure (meditation, prayer, daydreaming, etc.), and theories that urge us to synthesize or pull apart the relationship between the human, natural, and divine (or supernatural) world - enable us to understand those discoveries?
 What strategies can we use as writers, readers, researchers, and teachers to convey those understandings to others?
 In three units, we will consider these questions across thousands of years of literary work.
 Unit One will explore Devotion in Literature.
 We will read Psalms (9th to 4th centuries BCE), Pindaric Victory Odes (5th century BCE - celebrating Olympic Victors), George Herbert's The Temple --1633), and selections from Christina Rossetti's poetry.
 We will also consider the structure of Biblical poetry and compare that structure to other modes of composition.
 Unit Two will examine the theme of Idolatry in two novels by Charlotte Brontë - the well-known Jane Eyre (1847) and Villette (1853), a biting satirical response to the success of Jane Eyre.
 Unit Three will focus on Art in Literature.
 We will read Chaim Potok's My Name is Asher Lev (1972), a novel about a boy from a strict Hasidic family who enters the art world of modernist Expressionism and Surrealism, and Kathleen Norris's Dakota (1993), a memoir about a writer who adopts the practices of meditation from a Benedictine monastery as she recomposes herself.
 This unit will also explore watercolor "translations" of Norris's poetry into painting.
 The lines between devotion, idolatry, and art become blurred as often as they sharpen distinctions.
 They compose us, but they also help us to decompose and reconstitute our worlds.
-Required Texts:

-UNIT ONE: DEVOTION Robert Alter, The Book of Psalms: A Translation With Commentary Robert Alter, The Art of Biblical Poetry Basic Books George Herbert, The Complete English Poems Penguin Frank Nisetich (translator), Pindar's Victory Songs Selections from Christina Rossetti Readings from D.W.
-Winnicott, Playing and Reality and Howard Brody, The Healer's Power UNIT TWO: IDOLATRY Charlotte Brontë, Jane Eyre Charlotte Brontë, Villette Richard E. Miller, "The Arts of Complicity" (pdf)
+Required Texts: UNIT ONE: DEVOTION Robert Alter, The Book of Psalms: A Translation With Commentary George Herbert, The Complete English Poems Penguin Frank Nisetich (translator), Pindar's Victory Songs Selections from Christina Rossetti Readings from D.W.
+Winnicott, Playing and Reality and Howard Brody, The Healer's Power

+UNIT TWO: IDOLATRY Charlotte Brontë, Jane Eyre

+Charlotte Brontë, Villette